Zkiaaa/tez-demo/README.md

 # What is this about

+Apache Tez is a generalization and successor of the Hadoop MapReduce implementation.
+Apache Pig and Hive have already switched to use Tez as the default execution engine.

 The tez-helloword project provides code example for a very simple native Tez application, i.e., WordCount, the `Hello, world!` application for Hadoop.